 The Church of England does not conduct Civil Partnerships nor, at present, conduct weddings for same-sex couples.
 We regret this policy deeply as we know it sends a very negative message to gay and lesbian people but we would be delighted to conduct a service of thanksgiving after a civil ceremony.
 Contact Fr.
 Geoffrey if you would like to discuss your plans.

 As a Church of England Church, St Stephen’s has to charge various Statutory Fees which are laid down by the Central Board of Finance.
 In addition there are charges for the services of our verger (who sets up the church), organist, flowers (if required) and heating (between September and May).
 There is also an additional fee (payable to the organist) if you have a professional video recording of the service.

-We ask couples to pay a non-returnable deposit of £20 when booking their wedding.
-This will be deducted from the total wedding fees which must be paid in full no later than one month before the wedding.
+We ask couples to pay a returnable deposit of £100 when booking their wedding.
+This will be refunded after the wedding if it starts with 30 minutes of the booked time.
+Fees must be paid in full no later than one month before the wedding.

 1) PAROCHIAL AND CENTRAL FUNDS FEES AUTHORISED BY PARLIAMENT – (You can check these on the Church of England Website)

 £18.00 – Banns certificate (if you are marrying in another church)

 £100 deposit that is returnable if the service starts within 30 minutes of its booked time.